sigito/Linguee-Workflow-for-Alfred/README.md

 To change the assigned key combination, just repeat the steps described above.

 More about hotkeys in Alfred available [here](https://www.alfredapp.com/help/workflows/triggers/hotkey/).

-### Setting translation language pair

-`source_language` and `destination_language` define the language pair used for the translation.

-Default pair is English + German.
-To override this behavior, set the variables to a desired pair.
-For a full list of available language pairs please visit <https://www.linguee.com/?moreLanguages=1#moreLanguages>.
-The values of the variables must be a lowercased language name in English.
-E.g., "english", "german", "french".

 ### Miscellaneous flags